Showit Vs WordPress - Which Website Builder is Right For You?

 Being able to manage your website’s SEO settings is essential for getting discovered when people search for you.

-Showit is SEO-friendly allows you to natively set your SEO meta data for each page, including your page URLs, titles, and meta descriptions.
+Showit includes a lot of basic SEO settings natively, allowing you to set your SEO meta data for each page, including your page URLs, titles, and meta descriptions.
 On Showit, you must optimize your SEO meta data individually on a page-by-page basis, since it’s not a CMS.
 All of the content on Showit pages is readable and indexable by search engines as well.
 This is essential, since it’s not the case with every website platform.
+But ShowIt has some SEO downsides as well.

 WordPress is also SEO-friendly, and allows the installation of third-party SEO plugins like Yoast and Rankmath which also allow you to optimize each page’s SEO data, including URLs, titles, and meta descriptions.
 You can optimize pages individually, or in bulk using one of the aforementioned SEO plugins.